 Getting an accurate TCO for cloud computing means capturing the purchase price of on-premises vs. cloud solutions as well as the intangible costs of either solution.
 In practice, this means:

-• Quantifying the intangible benefits of the cloud (You can read a step-by-step guide for calculating cloud TCO here.)
+- Quantifying the intangible benefits of the cloud (read our step-by-step guide for calculating cloud TCO to learn more here.)

 The overall goal is to achieve a lower TCO compared to on-premises infrastructure, but it can also be about justifying a higher TCO by listing the intangible benefits associated with the cloud, such as agility and greater speed to market.